nerhZ/ASP-worksheets/Worksheet-1/README.md

 ![Output of filetest_string.cpp running](./README_Images/image-2.png)

 ## Task 4

+GOAL: Move reference counting to a separate template class that can be used to reference count any type.

 First of all, I removed reference counting from the my_string class itself by removing `m_refCount` as a private variable, and all instances where it is handled (initialised, decremented, incremented) as this would now be handled by a separate template class `ref_counter`.